AUTOMATIC1111/stable-diffusion-webui/README.md

 </div>

-This project started as a fork from [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) and it grew significantly since then, but although it diverged considerably, any substantial features to original work is ported to this repository as well.
+This project started as a fork from [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui/) and it grew significantly since then,
+but although it diverged considerably, any substantial features to original work is ported to this repository as well.

 ## Top-10 Differentiators

 All Individual features are not listed here, instead check [Changelog](CHANGELOG.md) for full list of changes.

-- Optimized processingwith latest **torch** developments
+- Optimized processing with latest **torch** developments
   Including built-in support for `torch.compile`
+- Support for multiple backends!
+  **original** and **diffusers**
-- Support for multiple backends: `diffusers` as well as standard `ldm` backend
+- Support for multiple diffusion models!
+  Stable Diffusion, SD-XL, Kandinsky, DeepFloyd IF, etc.
 - Fully multiplatform with platform specific autodetection and tuning performed on install
+  Windows / Linux / MacOS with CPU / nVidia / AMD / IntelArc / DirectML
 - Improved prompt parser
 - Enhanced *Lora*/*Locon*/*Lyco* code supporting latest trends in training
 - Built-in queue management